-Figure 1.6 Construction of 2019 Sediment Augmentation Project (63,500 Tons).
+Figure 1.6 Construction of 2019 Sediment Augmentation Project (42,300 yd3 ).

 First increment extension – Big Question #3

 In 2015, Program stakeholders concluded that it was not possible to meet all Program Milestones prior to the end of the First Increment in 2019.
 This led to a negotiated 13-year extension of the Program referred to as First Increment Extension or just Extension.
 The first science priority in the Extension was an overhaul of the AMP to reflect current learning priorities, called the First Increment Extension Science Plan (PRRIP 2022).
 Extension Big Question #3 (Figure 1.7) and related management hypotheses focus on the sediment deficit below the J2 Return, progression of impacts due to the deficit, and potential consequences for whooping crane habitat downstream of Overton.
 The following chapters of this data synthesis present multiple lines of evidence to address this Big Question.
 Chapter 2 is a retrospective analysis of the magnitude and progression of incision through time, Chapter 3 evaluates longitudinal response to sediment augmentation, and Chapter 4 expands that evaluation into three-dimensions, exploring both vertical and lateral channel evolution in the periods before and after initiation of the full-scale augmentation management experiment.